 ASSUMPTION DESCRIPTION OF RISK POPULATION CHANGE AND GROWTH ASSUMPTIONS (COI NT.)
-Affordability: As noted in the Ageing Population section residents is expected to increase over the next 20 year longer in employment will be less able to fund increasinfrastructure.
-That the ability of the community to afford rates increases will be lower or higher than anticipated.
-Development contributions: Full assumptions on devare included within the draft Development Contribut policy are available on Council's website.
-Council exp development contributions over the next 10 years. ions Policy - cop ies of this That developme a slower or faste forecast.
-This co the District or in settlements. er rate than uld be across Reserve Financial Contributions (RFCs): That Council v 2015/2016 from financial contributions, rising to \$2.1 That developme a slower or faste forecast.
-This co the District or in settlements. er rate than uld be across Vested Assets: That Council will receive \$2.96 million or rising to \$3.634 million in 2024/2025.
+Affordability: As noted in the Ageing Population section the medium age of residents is expected to increase over the next 20 years.
+Older residents who are no longer in employment will be less able to fund increases in rates for new services/infrastructure. of the fford rates e lower or icipated.
+Development contributions: Full assumptions on development contributions are included within the draft Development Contributions Policy - copies of this policy are available on Council's website.
+Council expects to collect \$36.5 million in development contributions over the next 10 years. ent occurs at er rate than uld be across a specific Reserve Financial Contributions (RFCs): That Council v 2015/2016 from financial contributions, rising to \$2.1 That development occurs at a slower or faster rate than forecast.
+This could be across the District or in specific settlements.
+Vested Assets: That Council will receive \$2.96 million or rising to \$3.634 million in 2024/2025.
 Vested Assets a roads, sewers and water mains, paid for by developer completion of the subdivision. sets such as That vested assets vary from budget.
-FINANCIAL ASSUMPTIONS Inflation/Price changes: In preparing the Consultation Document Council has in the table below.
-Council has generally used the figures provided by Bt Limited (BERL).
-Variable annual rates have been applimodel.
-We have used a cost weighted averaging exert for all costs.
-The inflation cost estimated by BERL for streflect Council's expected future costs.
-That inflation is than planned. higher or lower Jun-16 Jun-17 Jun-18 Jun-19 Income 2.30% 2.90% 3.00% 3.10% Salaries 1.20% 2.00% 2.10% 3.20% Maintenance 2.40% 2.30% 2.50% 2.60% Other Operating Expenses 2.30% 2.50% 2.60% 2.70% Energy 3.50% 3.80% 3.90% 4.10% Capital 2.30% 2.60% 2.60% 2.70% Interest rates: In preparing the Consultation Docume Higher interest increase costs for Lower interest r decrease costs. or Council.
+FINANCIAL ASSUMPTIONS Inflation/Price changes: In preparing the Consultation Document Council has assumed the inflation as set out in the table below.
+Council has generally used the figures provided by Business and Economic Research Limited (BERL).
+Variable annual rates have been applied to six cost groups across the model.
+We have used a cost weighted averaging exercise to derive an inflation rate for all costs.
+The inflation cost estimated by BERL for salaries has been adjusted to reflect Council's expected future costs.
+That inflation is than planned. higher or lower Jun-16 Jun-17 Jun-18 Jun-19 Income 2.30% 2.90% 3.00% 3.10% Salaries 1.20% 2.00% 2.10% 3.20% Maintenance 2.40% 2.30% 2.50% 2.60% Other Operating Expenses 2.30% 2.50% 2.60% 2.70% Energy 3.50% 3.80% 3.90% 4.10% Capital 2.30% 2.60% 2.60% 2.70% Interest rates: In preparing the Consultation Docume nt: Higher interest increase costs for Lower interest r decrease costs. or Council.